amirkeren/bluemix-lab1/README.md

 And run `cf push`

+# Testing the web application

-Wait for the application to redeploy and then try to add a new phrase
+1. Wait for the application to redeploy and then try to add a new phrase